Alert management

 loading recording and alerting rules

-The platform lets you create and load both alerting and recording rules into:
+The platform lets you create and load both types of rules into:

 • Loki ruler: For log-based alerts

-You can load alerting and recording rules from both management clusters and workload clusters through our Grafana Alloy agents.
+You can deploy rules from both management clusters and workload clusters through our Grafana Alloy agents.
+The system automatically handles multi-tenant isolation and provides scoping mechanisms to prevent conflicts across clusters.

 Alerting features in Grafana